lemnis12/relativebilbying/README.md

 In this repo, we use the ideas from [Zackay et al](https://arxiv.org/pdf/1806.08792.pdf) and convert them into a bilby compatible format, making it easier to use.

+The codebase to perform PE with IMRPhenomXPHM waveform is based on the work by [Narola et al](https://arxiv.org/pdf/2308.12140.pdf)

 If you use this code for your work, please give due credits by citating the methodology papers:

 @article{Zackay:2018qdy,